 Transactions with companies forming part of Mizzi Organisation principally include the advances affected by the company, as disclosed in Note 4 to the financial statements.
-Interest receivable earned from these transactions is disclosed in Note 9 and year-end balances in this respect are disclosed in Note 5 to the financial statements.
+Interest income earned from these transactions is disclosed in Note 9 and year-end balances in this respect are disclosed in Note 5 to the financial statements.
 Other amounts owed to related parties are disclosed in Note 8.

-The company's expenditure reflected in profit or loss comprises amounts recharged from the parent company amounting to €16,142 (2017: €19,931).
+The company's expenditure reflected in profit or loss comprises amounts recharged from the parent company amounting to €14,519 (2018: €16,142).